droidyprojectum/-DogoDoc-Animal-Care-Chatbot/README.md

 - **GPT-3.5 Integration:** Utilize OpenAI's GPT-3.5-Turbo model for generating contextual and helpful responses.
 - **Contextual Conversations:** Maintain ongoing conversations with the chatbot, making interactions feel natural and coherent.
 - **Animal Care Expertise:** Ask questions and seek advice about animals, pet care, and related topics.

+## Live Demo

+🚀 **[Check out the Live Demo](https://dogodoc.pythonanywhere.com/)** - DogoDoc is presently online, generously sponsored by PythonAnywhere.
+Please note that this version is in beta testing and may have some bugs as we continue to refine its performance.

 ## Installation